Starting lessons on the piano provides a solid foundation for any future musical endeavors.

 Please arrive early or on-time; the waiting room is to the left down the stairs if a lesson is being wrapped up at that moment.
 You will forfeit lesson time if you are tardy.
 Please turn off cellphones.
 If siblings or friends are attending, make sure they have a quiet activity or respectfully listen and observe.

 To ensure the best progress and experience, students are required to practice at least length of their lesson 6 days a week.
 There is no magic when it comes to making progress.
-You must put the time in to get rewarded!
-If the teacher feels the student is not practicing enough the student will be given a verbal warning.
-If there is still no improvement the student may be asked to leave the program.
+Whatever you put in is what you get out.

 If a student knows s/he needs to miss a lesson, then it is best to switch lesson times with another student.
 Lessons are made up at the teacher’s discretion.
 If a teacher misses a lesson it will be rescheduled, or prorated to the following semester.

 Tuition and Termination